NREL/HPC/docs/Documentation/Applications/Plexos/run_plexos.md

 ### 2: Simple batch script submission

 We will run the same example by submitting the job to the SLURM queue.
+This example uses the batch file [`submit_simple.sh`](https://github.com/NREL/HPC/blob/master/applications/plexos/RunFiles/submit_simple.sh).
 In order to run this example as is, run the following commands

 ??? example "Submit job in a batch file."